quinoqg/quinoqg.github.io/content/music/index.en.md

 </div>

 ## Folkuni
 [Folkuni](https://www.facebook.com/folkunioficial/) is the Folkloric Cultural Centre of the Universidad Nacional de Ingeniería (Lima, Perú).
-I was part of the Andean Music Division, where I was also General Secretary for 2 years.
-Folkuni's mission is to promote national identity by divulging the various folkloric expressions of Peru.
+I was part of the Andean Music Division of this institution, where I was also General Secretary for 2 years.
+Folkuni's primary objective is to foster a sense of national identity by showcasing the diverse folkloric manifestations of Peru.